SUMIFS with INDEX-MATCH Formula Including Multiple Criteria

 SUMIFS(INDEX(D5:I14,0,MATCH(F16,D4:I4,0)),B5:B14,”HP”,C5:C14,F17)+SUMIFS(INDEX(D5:I14,0,MATCH(F16,D4:I4,0)),B5:B14,”Acer”,C5:C14,F17)

-⮚ These two parts actually indicate the same structure.
-The first part before the + sign indicates that the summation of values from the range returned from the INDEX formula if “HP” is present in the range of cell C5:C14.
+The first part before the + sign indicates the summation of values from the range returned from the INDEX formula if “HP” is present in the range of cell C5:C14.
 After the plus sign, the structure remains the same, just the HP is replaced with Acer.
 Both section values are then added together.

 Steps

-• Select cell F18, and enter the following formula:
+• Select a relevant cell (F18), and enter the following formula:

 =SUM(SUMIFS(INDEX(D5:I14,0,MATCH(F16,D4:I4,0)),B5:B14,{"HP","Acer","Dell"},C5:C14,F17))